-Sections 403, 406, 417 and 420 of Azad Kashmir Penal Code, when the amount in respect of which the offence is committed exceeds one hundred rupees, but does not exceed two hundred and fifty rupees.
+Section 403, 406, 417 and 420 Azad Kashmir Penal Code when the amount in respect of which the offence is committed exceeds one hundred rupees, but does not exceed two hundred and fifty rupees.

-Section 408 of Azad Kashmir Penal Code, when the value of the property involved does not exceed two hundred and fifty rupees.
+Section 408 Azad Kashmir Penal Code when the value of the property involved does not exceed two hundred and fifty rupees.